 Overview of the Executive Compliance Committee

-The Executive Compliance Committee meets at least quarterly, and regularly reports (through the Associate Vice President, Chief Compliance Officer and Risk Management) to the President and the Audit Committee of the Board of Trustees.
+The Executive Compliance Committee meets at least quarterly, and regularly reports (through the Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer) to the President and the Audit Committee of the Board of Trustees.
 The key objectives of the Ethics and Compliance Committee are:

 - Strengthen accountability by ensuring that all aspects of compliance are assigned to specific responsible individuals.
 Clearly defined accountability is critical